 River Bash

+press release: Join River Alliance, and keynote speaker Lieutenant Governor Mandela Barnes, to toast to accomplishments of the Year of Clean Drinking Water and find inspiration and collaboration around the challenges that lie ahead of us.

-- The evening will include an awards ceremony to recognize Water Heroes and River Champions selected from across the state.
+The evening will include an awards ceremony to celebrate River Champions and a Lifetime of Service award recipient.

-- Light dinner buffet featuring seasonal produce from local farms, silent auction, and more.
+Light dinner buffet, silent auction, and more.

 Info